18 min read

 If there were no accessible namespaces, the result would be empty.

-You could also list all of the namespaces of a process by passing the -p| option the PID:
+You could also list all of the namespaces of a process by passing the -p option the pid:

 # lsns -p $$